Are Starfish Decomposers? The Truth Will Change How You See Them

 Learn about how do starfish breathe?
 10 Secrets (Explained By A Marinebiologist)

-Starfish contribute greatly to recycling nutrients, to the point starfish aren’t strictly “decomposers.”
-They’re detritivores, meaning they consume dead organic matter, not just “live on it.”
-Like bacteria and fungi, true decomposers break down organic material through chemical processes.
+Starfish contribute greatly to recycling nutrients, to the point starfish aren’t strictly decomposers.
+They’re detritivores, meaning they consume dead organic matter, not just “live on it.”ย Like bacteria and fungi, true decomposers break down organic material through chemical processes.
 Detritivores, on the other hand, physically tear it apart and eat it.

-Together, detritivores and decomposers act as the ecosystem’s “cleaning crew,” breaking down waste and releasing nutrients into the environment.
-These recycled nutrients become available for other organisms, continuing the life cycle.
 Other members of phylum echinodermata, including starfish, sea cucumbers, brittle stars, sea urchins, sand dollars, and crinoids, also break down organic matter.
 These echinoderms contribute to the recycling of nutrients in marine ecosystems.

 They act as important detritivores, cleaning up the ocean floor and returning nutrients to the system.